 - Why Go: Tracy Emin's home town is now home to the new Turner Contemporary, a stunning free public art gallery and installation space on the beach and bathed in soft sea light.
 The spot was chosen because it was the viewpoint used by 19th century artist J.M.W.
 Turner when he painted many of his Thanet seascapes.
 The gallery, which has a pleasant, outdoor cafe, has renewed interest in what had become a somewhat down at the heels Victorian seaside town.
 While you're there, buy a paper of fish and chips and walk along the golden sand beach or explore Margate Old Town, a small, cobbled area scattered with new art galleries.

 Margate is located on the Isle of Thanet, said to be where the Vikings first set foot in England.
 East of the Turner Contemporary, there's very good cliff walking.

-- Getting There: Direct trains (hour and 25 minute journey) leave hourly from Stratford International at about 15 minutes before... the hour, and trains that change at Gillingham (hour and 40 minute journey) leave hourly from about 5 minutes after the hour, throughout the day.
-The round trip fare (in 2012) is between £36 and £40.)
+- Getting There: There are a variety of ways to get to Margate from London.
+Direct trains (hour and 25 minute journey) leave hourly... from Stratford International at about 15 minutes before the hour, and trains that change at Gillingham (hour and 40 minute journey) leave hourly from about 5 minutes after the hour, throughout the day.
+The round trip fare (in 2012) is between £36 and £40.).